home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 Keep a new integration to the minimum functionality needed for someone to get value out of the integration.
 This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new integration/features in sooner. **Pull requests containing large code dumps will not be a priority for review and may be closed.**

 - Limit to a single platform
-- Do not add features not needed to directly support the single platform (such as custom services)
+- Do not add features not needed to directly support the single platform (such as custom service actions)
 - Do not mix clean-ups and new features in a single pull request.
 - Do not solve several issues in a single pull request.
 - Do not submit pull requests that depend on other work which is still unmerged.